juanbkm/donor2019/content/stories/access-to-credit-empowers-sri-lankan-women.md

 Indumala Rajapaksha, a salon owner, gained capital to expand her bridal service salon business from the ADB credit line through the Commercial Bank of Ceylon.
 Using the money, she was able to invest in salon facilities in a new Colombo branch and add six new staff to the existing 37 employees, out of which 27 are women.

 {{< dr-quote align="right" quote="I am proud of serving new brides with traditional Sri Lankan attire to enhance their inner beauty.
-I am also glad to create new employment opportunities, especially for females, and promote local production of wedding dresses" source="Indumala Rajapaksha" >}}
+I am also glad to create new employment opportunities, especially for females, and promote local production of wedding dresses." source="Indumala Rajapaksha" >}}

 "I am proud of serving new brides with traditional Sri Lankan attire to enhance their inner beauty.
-I am also glad to create new employment opportunities, especially for females, and promote local production of wedding dresses," project beneficiary and business owner,” Indumala said.
+I am also glad to create new employment opportunities, especially for females, and promote local production of wedding dresses," project beneficiary and business owner Indumala said.

 From the training angle, as of February 2019, 744 women entrepreneurs from SMEs across the country were trained.
 Out of this, 557 completed the training funded by JFPR, and 187 completed the training funded by We-Fi.